-has decided to host the 11th ODF Plugfest.
+The Netherlands government (and more specifically Logius and Forum Standaardisatie, both part of the Ministry of the Interior and Kingdom Affairs) are hosting the 11th ODF Plugfest.
 The event is scheduled for September 15 and 16th 2015.
 The venue for this will be the Royal Library in the Hague.
-The programme is yet to be announced, we will put up this information together with all other practical matters on:
+The 11th ODF plugfest programme is online.
+All practical matters can be found here:

 We are very excited to have the opportunity to bring the ODF community together again in the wonderful venue where it all started in 2009.